 Click here to access more audio articles or subscribe.

 Immunofluorescence staining is a popular and extremely powerful detection method.
-However, achieving publication quality immunofluorescence or fluorescent antibody staining can get tricky.
+However, achieving publication-quality immunofluorescence or fluorescent antibody staining can get tricky.
 It’s therefore important to ensure you have the right controls for immunofluorescence.

-In my experience, the first step towards getting a reproducible and quality staining is knowing that your immunofluorescence staining is specific.
-This article will allow you to decide the right controls for your experiment and use them to decide if your staining has worked or not.
+In my experience, the first step towards getting reproducible and quality staining is knowing that your immunofluorescence staining is specific.
+This article will allow you to decide on the right controls for your experiment and use them to decide if your staining has worked or not.